Skip to main content

 Any new project published/updated that has tags which residents are following, will trigger an email notification to residents following these tags.
 Residents can always choose to unsubscribe from these email updates whenever they want in their account "settings" under "Notifications".
 They can also choose to change the topic and area tags they following and unselect existing ones or select new ones, in the "following" tab of their account "activity".

-Customising the registration questions
+Customising the registration demographic questions

 Default registration questions